 “A much more realistic accounting of the nuanced relationships between viruses and microbes is going to be needed if we want to fully understand how the Earth’s microbiome keeps our planet habitable” said Steward.

-At UH, Steward and Edwards will focus specifically on viruses infecting marine phytoplankton—microscopic organisms that conduct photosynthesis.
+At UH, Steward and Edwards will use their one-million-dollar portion of the grant to focus specifically on viruses infecting marine phytoplankton—microscopic organisms that conduct photosynthesis.
 Phytoplankton serve as the base of marine and freshwater food chains and produce more than half the oxygen on Earth.
 Viruses are a major source of mortality for phytoplankton and can dramatically alter how the food generated by photosynthesis is distributed in the marine food web.

 Steward and Edwards will investigate a diverse collection of phytoplankton-virus systems that Steward’s group has isolated from waters around Oʻahu.

 “These include viruses infecting branches of the tree of life from which viruses had never been isolated, as well as some of the largest known viruses,” said Edwards.
 “We will also perform laboratory evolution experiments, aiming to unravel the intricate host-virus dynamics that often resemble molecular arms races.”

 “A major goal for this project is to move beyond just generating more sequence data and focus on interpretation,” said Steward.
 “We are awash in environmental sequence data, because it is now cheap and easy to generate, but getting the most value from this resource requires experimental work.”

 To make the experimental work easier, one of the objectives of the multi-university collaboration is to develop and adapt microfluidics technology.
 Microfluidics will enable the scientists to examine—in a droplet of water smaller than mist—how a single virus and a single microbial cell interact.
 They aim to make new tools and resources in microfluids technology available to the broader scientific community.